-The combustion chamber is completely sealed to prevent any carbon monoxide from entering into the coach.
+The combustion chamber is completely sealed to prevent any carbon monoxide or propane from entering into the coach.
 Oxygen is drawn into the chamber through the upper vent and exhaust fumes expelled through the lower vent.

-The basic operation of furnace is performed by thermostat mounted on interior wall of your coach.
+The basic operation of furnace is performed by thermostat mounted on interior wall of your coach, for both ducted and blow thru, (with out duct work) furnaces.